Have questions? We're here.

 Day 2: Heimaey, Westman Islands, Iceland

-Heimaey Island is the largest in the Westman Islands located four miles off the south-west coast of Iceland.
-One of the most visually impressive islands in Iceland, it is ringed by tall, vertical sea cliffs many hundreds of feet high.
-It is also the home to over eight million Atlantic puffins, more nesting puffins than anywhere else on earth.
-A local story tells that puffin chicks, taking their first flights at night, often become stranded in the village streets, where the local children rescue them and set them free the next day.
+Heimaey Island, the largest of the Westman Islands, lies just four miles off Iceland's southwest coast.
+Known for its dramatic landscape, the island is surrounded by towering sea cliffs that rise hundreds of feet, making it one of Iceland's most visually stunning destinations.
+Heimaey is also home to over eight million Atlantic puffins—the largest puffin nesting population in the world.
+A charming local tradition tells of puffin chicks taking their first flights at night, sometimes landing in village streets, where local children rescue them and release them free the next day.

 Sailing the vast and open waters, the horizon stretches endlessly.
 The ship's deck provides breathtaking views of the ocean, offering an immersive experience with the surrounding maritime beauty.

 On the King Frederick VI Coast of Greenland’s southeast quadrant, the semi-circular Umivik Bay is carved out just north of the Denmark Strait.
-Unlike the sheer cliffs and rugged terrain presented by much of the coastline, the shores inside the bay are smooth and the massive Greenland Ice Sheet comes right down to the shore in undulating slopes.
+Unlike the sheer cliffs and rugged terrain of much of the coastline, the shores inside the bay are smooth, and the massive Greenland Ice Sheet comes right down to the shore on undulating slopes.
 This profile persuaded Fritjof Nansen to select the bay as the starting point of his successful 1888 expedition to cross Greenland over the ice sheet.
-There are several large islands in the bay, including Uppernattivik Island smack in the middle.
-There are calving glaciers to survey and a landing is possible here as well.
+Several large islands are in the bay, including Uppernattivik Island, which is smack in the middle.
+There are calving glaciers to survey, and a landing is also possible here.

-Imagine a narrow fjord bordered by rugged peaks, vertical rock walls, and serpentine rivers of ice plunging into the sea.
-This is Skjoldungen Fjord, named by Wilhelm August Graah after the honorific title Skjoldungen which, according to Norse mythology, was given to successors of legendary King Skjold to the Danish throne.
+Imagine a narrow fjord bordered by rugged peaks, vertical rock walls, and winding rivers of ice plunging into the sea.
+This is Skjoldungen Fjord, named by Wilhelm August Graah after the honorific title Skjoldungen, which, according to Norse mythology, was given to successors of legendary King Skjold to the Danish throne.

 Numerous tidewater glaciers calve during the summer, releasing large chunks of ice that plunge into the fjord.
-Above, huge crevasses and free-standing pillars of ice, known as seracs, are silhouetted against a blue Greenlandic sky.
-Barren of large trees, Skjoldungen Fjord is carpeted in colorful dwarf birch and willow forests that may grow several feet high, as well as a variety of low-growing Arctic wildflowers.
+Above, huge crevasses and free-standing ice pillars, known as seracs, are silhouetted against a blue Greenlandic sky.
+Barren of large trees, Skjoldungen Fjord is carpeted in colorful dwarf birch and willow forests that may grow several feet high and a variety of low-growing Arctic wildflowers.

 This fjord was likely inhabited by Paleo-Eskimo (Inuit) nomadic people as early as 4,000 years ago.
 Archaeological remains of later historical periods, such as Thule culture graves, have also been found, indicating that Inuit people have lived in the area continuously.
 Scattered within this stunning scenery are remains of more recent abandoned Inuit dwellings along the fjord’s western shores.